SynCL: A Synergistic Training Strategy with Instance-Aware Contrastive Learning for End-to-End Multi-Camera 3D Tracking: Experiments

-We evaluate our approach on the nuScenes dataset~\cite{nuscenes}, a large-scale benchmark for autonomous driving, which contains 700, 150, and 150 scenes for training, validation, and testing, respectively.
-Each scene spans roughly 20 seconds with multi-modal synchronized data captured from LiDAR, RADAR and six cameras providing a 360° field of view.
-In this paper, we use camera sensors only.
-The dataset is annotated with key-frames at a frequency of 2Hz and covers 10 types of common objects on the road.
+\textbf{Datasets and Evaluation Metrics.} We evaluate the proposed SynCL on nuScenes~\cite{nuscenes}, a large-scale benchmark for autonomous driving, which contains 700, 150, and 150 scenes for training, validation, and testing, respectively.
+The dataset covers 10 types of common objects on the road.
 For the tracking task, nuScenes selects a subset of 7 movable categories, excluding static objects such as traffic cones.
+Consistent with official evaluation metrics for 3D MOT, we primarily report AMOTA (average multi-object tracking accuracy) and AMOTP (average multi-object tracking precision)~\cite{amota}.
+We also report metrics of NDS (nuScenes detection score) and mAP (mean Average Precision) for detection to fully evaluate multi-task performance.